Skip to main content

 Tenants who are survivors of domestic or sexual violence, or who face an imminent threat of such violence at their rental unit, can follow procedures under state and federal law to move quickly or have locks changed.
 Learn more about Housing protections for survivors of domestic violence, dating violence, stalking, and sexual assault.

-Survivors may also consider filing for an Order of Protection to stay in the home instead of moving.
-Judges can grant exclusive possession of the home in an Order of Protection.
-Learn more from:
+Survivors can file for an Order of Protection to seek exclusive possession of the home.
+A judge can grant exclusive possession in an Order of Protection case.

 • The Illinois Domestic Violence Hotline at (877) 863-6338, or